Navot/Florence-Object-Detection/README.md

 ### Generate Caption from Uploaded File
 Endpoint: /api/generate-caption-file
 Method: POST
 Payload:
 {"image_path": "Path to the image file", "prompt": "Text prompt for caption generation"}

 Response:
 {"parsed_answer": "Generated caption"}

+## test.py
+You can run the test.py script to test the API.

 ## Web Interface
 Access the web interface at http://127.0.0.1:5000/.